DevSecOps: How Salesforce DevOps embraces security

 It’s not just your data that needs backing up for security.
 Having metadata backups means being able to restore profiles and permissions—the metadata types that control users’ access to data in Salesforce.
 A Salesforce outage in 2019 demonstrated this risk: many companies found their permissions model had been corrupted, granting all users sysadmin access to data.
 Teams with metadata backups were able to restore their permissions quickly and protect their company’s data.

-Gearset’s backup solution automatically runs daily backups of both data and metadata, while additional backups can quickly and easily be run on-demand.
+Gearset’s Salesforce backup solution automatically runs daily backups of both data and metadata, while additional backups can quickly and easily be run on-demand.
 Backup data is stored securely, with enterprise-grade encryption in transit and at rest.
 Gearset also restores data reliably, preserving parent-child relationships between records.

 Gearset screenshot: reviewing backup history for Salesforce data and metadata